uber-archive/go-torch/README.md

    --url, -u "http://localhost:8080"   base url of your Go program --suffix, -s "/debug/pprof/profile" url path of pprof profile --binaryinput, -b          file path of raw binary profile; alternative to having go-torch query pprof endpoint (binary profile is anything accepted by https://golang.org/cmd/pprof)
-   --time, -t "30"         time in seconds to profile for --file, -f "torch.svg"     ouput file name (must be .svg) --print, -p          print the generated svg to stdout instead of writing to file
+   --binaryname               file path of the binary that the binaryinput is for, used for pprof inputs --time, -t "30"         time in seconds to profile for --file, -f "torch.svg"     ouput file name (must be .svg) --print, -p          print the generated svg to stdout instead of writing to file